iavr/drvq/README.md

 Directory structure
 -------------------

-`drvq` library constists primarily of template C++ header-only (`.hpp`) code, but also includes a number of tools to test the library, provided as `.cpp` files.
+`drvq` library constists primarily of template C++ header-only (`.hpp`) code, but also includes a number of command-line tools to test the library, provided as `.cpp` files.
 The directory structure is:

 	/data      sample data files for testing
 	/matlab    binary file input/output tools for matlab